What’s more important, experience or education?

 Finally, Kubera’s automated currency conversion feature means you can input assets in their native currency and choose your preferred currency to get a real-time view of your overall wealth.

-There are multiple ways to get started with Kubera today: Sign up for a monthly subscription or save with an affordable yearly membership.
+There are multiple ways to get started with Kubera today.
+Sign up for a subscription.
 Or, whether you’re a financial pro or want to work with Kubera with the help of your financial professional, learn more about Kubera’s white-label solution.

 Consider Secondary Sales if Business is Going Well